 External Advisory Board

 The Department’s External Advisory Board is comprised of distinguished alumni and other colleagues drawn from industry, government and academia.
 The Board’s goal is to provide strategic input, support and advice to MEAM to help it grow and rise in stature, and to promote MEAM within Penn and externally.
-Board members act as a formal liaison between the department and both the SEAS Board of Overseers and the Dean.
+Board members act as a formal liaison between the department and both the SEAS Board of Advisors and the Dean.
 Board members serve a two year, renewable term.

 Sarah Winnacker Beaudin, MSE ’00